ReinerNippes/nextcloud_on_docker/README.md

 # talk_install         = true
 ```

-If you want to access your databaes through an admin web page set this value to true
+If you want to access your database through an admin web page set this value to true
 ```
 # adminer is a webfront end for your database at https://nextcloud_server_fqdn/adminer
-adminer_enabled      = falsee
+adminer_enabled      = false
 ```

-If you want to access your traeifk dashboard uncomment the traefik_api_user
+If you want to access your traefik dashboard uncomment the traefik_api_user
 ```
 # user for traefik dashboard at https://nextcloud_server_fqdn/traefik
 # traefik_api_user      = traefik